 Then, a minute later, as if the conversation with the AB-2 didn't just happen, she says- "alright @AB-2- let's start easing it over to one-one-six- nice and slow" You can see on Miami Herald map, where on Oct.
 1 - 1:30 a.m., the ship changes direction to the direction of the storm, instead of heading south to the left/west of the Crooked Islands.

-It seemed to me, throughout this transcript, the AB: the abled bodied seaman, the helmsman, the ones with decades of experience on the water and the wheel, but low on the totem pole; were the only voice of reason on the bridge during the voyage, in addition to third mate Jeremie Riehm, himself being the lowest ranking deck officer on ship.
-RIP Sailors.
+Hats off to to third mate, Jeremie Riehm, the lowest ranked deck officer, and the AB's: the abled bodied seamen, the helmsmen- with decades of experience on the water and the wheel (although low on the totem pole) were the voice of reason on the bridge, during the voyage.